-We work with knitters all over the country.
+We work with knitters all over Norway.
 They are widely spread from Oslo in the east throughout the south, the west and as far as Bodø in the north.
 It is everything from students and doctors to women working from home and retirees.
 It's incredibly rewarding to work with them, they are free to knit when it suits them and they produce at their own speed.
-We like to be close to the production and working with people like this is both motivation and rewarding.

-By bringing women together to work outside their home and away from domestic duties and earning a stable income, KOCO is part of transforming lives, and that is something we applaud and support.
+By bringing women together to work outside their home and away from domestic duties and earning a stable income, KOCO is part of transforming lives.
 This is a part of a sustainable business model that is forward thinking and with lots to gain for all parts involved.

 Read more about KOCO here